xso4/vndb-mirror/js/README.md

   pages on the site.
 The goal is to keep this below 20kB minified+gzipped.
 - `user`: Bundle for functionality that is commonly used by users with an account.
-- `contrib`: *TODO*, Bundle for edit forms and other database contributions.
+- `contrib`: Bundle for edit forms and other database contributions.
 - `search`: *TODO*, the advanced search filter selection thing.

 ## Widgets